nothke/Command-Terminal-Plus/README.md

 * tweaked some variable names to be more self-explanatory
 * fixed default commands having the incorrect names in WebGL
 * generally improved a bunch of code

+Nothke's changes:
+* Added an option to manually select which assemblies to load.
+The terminal was loading all assemblies (asmdefs, which includes packages) by default, and projects that have a large amount of assemblies would take a long time to start up (5+ seconds in my project)
+* Moved OnGUI method into a separate TerminalDrawer component to eliminate GC allocations when terminal is closed
+* Merged [@Wokaroi's](https://github.com/Wokarol) addition of multiword arguments